MyCodeIsAmazing/ydb/ydb/docs/en/core/security/audit-log.md

 You can use any of the listed destinations or their combinations.

-If you forward the stream to a file, access to the audit log is controlled by file-system permissions.
+If you forward the stream to a file, file-system permissions control access to the audit log.
 Saving the audit log to a file is recommended for production installations.

-Forwarding the audit log to the standard error stream (`stderr`) is recommended for test installations.
+Forward the audit log to the standard error stream (`stderr`) for test installations.
 Further stream processing is determined by the {{ ydb-short-name }} cluster [logging](../devops/observability/logging.md) settings.

 ## Audit log events {#events}